faridlab/laravel-search-query/README.md

 | mehrad   | mehrad<i></i>@startapp.id  | mehrad123  |  20  | 2020-09-01 |
 | reza     | reza<i></i>@startapp.id    | reza123    |  20  | 2020-10-01 |

-**Bare in mind** that `sort` parameter with invalid values will be ignored from query and has no effect to the result.
+**Bare in mind** that `orderby` parameter with invalid values will be ignored from query and has no effect to the result.

 ### Where